14 Surfboard Brands We Love

 Slater Designs

-Kelly rode his boards to several wins and Aussie workhouse Stu Kennedy showed exactly what Slater’s boards could do at the Gold Coast, performing numerous high-speed rotations as he sped down the line at Snapper.
+Kelly rode his boards to several wins, and Aussie workhouse Stu Kennedy showed exactly what Slater’s boards could do at the Gold Coast, performing endless high-speed rotations as he sped down the line at Snapper.